-If you have applied for a transfer because a disability has made your current home unsuitable, we will work with you and other agencies to see whether adapting your home might offer a better long-term solution than a move.

-If your relationship has broken down we will give you advice on applying to your local or other CBL schemes.
-We will not normally make a direct offer of alternative accommodation to the person leaving the property.
+- 7.4 You may be accepted for an exceptional transfer if your needs cannot be met through the local CBL system.
+We may work with you and other agencies to meet your housing needs.
+We support our residents in finding mutual exchanges through our membership of a national exchange scheme. - 7.5 If you have applied for a transfer because a disability has made your current home unsuitable, we will work with you and other agencies to see whether adapting your home might offer a better long-term solution than a move. - 7.6 If your relationship has broken down, we will give you advice on applying to your local or other CBL schemes.
+We will not normally make a direct offer of alternative accommodation to the person leaving the property. - 7.7 You may be accepted for an exceptional transfer if your needs cannot be met through the local CBL system.
+We may work with you and other agencies to meet your housing needs.

-If you are a survivor of domestic abuse we will provide you with advice on your housing options.
 We will work with you to find an option where you can feel safe in your home.
 This may include supporting a CBL application, considering a direct match to another home and/or giving advice on retaining your tenancy.
 We may consider assisting with temporary or alternative accommodation for the perpetrator of the abuse, where this is supported by other agencies, and where they agree to move out so that your children have the stability of staying in their family home.